byuflowlab/FLOWPanel.jl/docs/src/examples/duct-leastsquares.md

 noise.

-In order to circumvent this issue, we can transform the original problem into a least-square problem as follows.
+In order to circumvent this issue, we can transform the original problem into a least-squares problem as follows.
 Since one of the panel strengths is redundant in a watertight geometry, we can simply pick an arbitrary panel and prescribe an arbitrary strength.
 Then, $G$ has become a $n\times n-1$ matrix, $\Gamma$ is a vector of length $n-1$, while $b$ is still a vector of length $n$.
-To formulate the least-square problem, we substract the velocity $b_p$ induced by the "prescribed" panel  to the right-hand side,
+To formulate the least-squares problem, we substract the velocity $b_p$ induced by the "prescribed" panel  to the right-hand side,
 ```math
 \begin{align*}